-- The lumpsum calculator gives you with estimated returns for the entire investment period.
-You can calculate your investments 1 year, 3 years, 5 year returns using this particular calculator.
+- The lumpsum calculator gives you estimated returns for the entire investment period.
+You can calculate your investments 1 year, 3 years, and 5 year returns using this particular calculator.

-- This provides you the flexibility to change the amount, period, rate of return & get an estimated returns amount.
-You can also set multiple combinations of the amount you wanted to invest, tenure, rate of the return & then you can decide what is the best combination.
+- This provides you the flexibility to change the amount, period, and rate of return & get an estimated return amount.
+You can also set multiple combinations of the amount you wanted to invest, tenure, rate of return & then you can decide what is the best combination.

 - If you already have made your financial goal then this calculator helps you to find out whether you will be able to meet your goal or not.